-Within the last 2 years we have made significant changes to all of the relevant courses (ORLD 5010, ORLD 5250, ORLD 5350, and ORLD 5100).
+Within the last 2 years we have made significant changes to all of the PBC OL courses (ORLD 5010, ORLD 5250, ORLD 5350, ORLD 5100, 5150, and 5650).
 Changes include stronger connection to contemporary conceptualizations of leadership, more reflection on personal leadership and student leadership development plans, and more opportunities for application.
+Within the last year, both ORLD 5100 and 5350, and 5150 were completely revamped.